greenaj/NodeNomad/README.md

 ### node-version.txt File

-Rename the *node-version.example.txt* file to *node-version.txt* files and edit the top line to match the version of the node binary distribution you downloaded and extracted in the *Node Extracts* folder.
+Rename the *node-version.example.txt* file to *node-version.txt* files and edit the top line to match the version of the node binary distribution you downloaded and extracted in the *Node Extracts* folder you wish to use.
 Just use the *major.minor.patch* version number, example version are in the file.
 The top line is the active version, any underneath just there for your reference.

 ### note-parent-dir.txt File